- 1. The Requirement

 - Budgetary issues that result in changes to staff and/or the requirements.

-- Inadequate communications among development team, management, customers, contractors, other stakeholders.
+- Inadequate communications among the development team, management, customers, contractors, other stakeholders.

 - Inadequate change or configuration management procedures.